-I flew to Seattle for the first time and spent NYE with my boyfriend back in 2017.
-Sun Country had the Wing It deals on Tuesdays, so I booked it to Seattle in May.
+I flew to Seattle for the first time and spent NYE with my partner back in 2017.
+Then a few months after in May, Sun Country had the Wing It deals on Tuesdays, so I booked it to Seattle again.
 In the matter of a few months, I got to witness how transformative the entire city became when the season changed.
 The entire city looked so lush from the plane’s window, and there were pretty flowers everywhere.

 1075 Lake Washington Blvd E, Seattle, WA 98112